yhunter-ru/xiaomi-humidifier-water-sensor/README.md

 7. Download driver for CH340 if your arduino is Chinese.
 Install. https://github.com/DecaturMakers/CH340_drivers-Linux-Mac-Windows
 8. Download the firmware sketch from the github: https://github.com/yhunter-ru/xiaomi-humidifier-water-sensor
 9. Open up the sketch in the Arduino IDE.
 10. Connect Arduino to your computer.
-See in the IDE that a new virtual COM port has appeared in the "Tools -> Port" menu.
+See in the IDE that a new virtual COM port has appeared in the `Tools -> Port` menu.
 (If it does not appear, then the CH340 driver is not installed correctly).
-11. Choose: "Tools -> Board -> Arduino Nano".
-"Tools -> Processor -> ATmega328P" (maybe Old Bootloader, you may not have an old one - try it in turn).
+11. Choose: `Tools -> Board -> Arduino Nano`. `Tools -> Processor -> ATmega328P` (maybe Old Bootloader, maybe new - try it in turn).
-12. Choose: "Tools -> Manage Libraries".
+12. Choose: `Tools -> Manage Libraries`.
 In the search, enter "CapacitiveSensor".
 Press "Install".
 13. Click the button with the arrow "Download".
 The board is ready.
 Can be connected to a humidifier.
 14. Solder a 1 MegaOhm resistor between the D2 and D3 pins of the Arduino.
 Solder the rest of the leads according to the scheme.